-GFP_KERNEL or GFP_ATOMIC.
+len Length of memory to allocate.
+If the maximum is exceeded, kmalloc will log an error message of "kmalloc of too large a block (%d bytes)." and return NULL. priority GFP_KERNEL or GFP_ATOMIC.
 If GFP_KERNEL is chosen, kmalloc() may sleep, allowing pre-emption to occur.
 This is the normal way of calling kmalloc().
 However, there are cases where it is better to return immediately if no pages are available, without attempting to sleep to find one.
 One of the places in which this is true is in the swapping code, because it could cause race conditions, and another in the networking code, where things can happen at much faster speed that things could be handled by swapping to disk to make space for giving the networking code more memory.
-[Another reason for using GFP_ATOMIC is if it is being called from an interrupt, when you cannot sleep.
-I have not yet checked to see if this is the case in either of these examples, but I suspect it might.]
+The most important reason for using GFP_ATOMIC is if it is being called from an interrupt, when you cannot sleep, and cannot receive other interrupts.

-Returns:

-NULL on failure.
+Returns: NULL on failure.
 Pointer to allocated memory on success.

-See also: kfree()
+Defined in: mm/kmalloc.c See also: kfree()

+'''

 ll_rw_block()

+'''

-void ll_rw_block(int rw, int nr, struct buffer_head bh[]) #include <linux/fs.h>
+void ll_rw_block(int rw, int nr, struct buffer_head bh[])